 What Does it Cost to Repair?

 This can lead to a costly repair.
 When your air conditioner freezes over it can lead to damage to the compressor.
 Replacing your compressor can cost as much as a downpayment on a high efficiency model.
 Unfortunately, many people are forced to pick between installing a new system or repairing the old one.
-If you move fast, follow the instructions, and call a NATE-certified technician, you have better odds of having a less expensive emergency.
+If you move fast, follow the instructions, and call a ACE-certified technician, you have better odds of having a less expensive emergency.
 Your technician will diagnose the situation and how to avoid the issue from repeating in the future.
 If a leak was really the cause (and that is rare, but possible), the leak has to be repaired or the unit will most likely freeze again.